harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 # Behavioral Cloning

----

-Behavioral Cloning Project
+**Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track 1 without leaving the road
 * Summarize the results with a written report